Isabelle Weidemann

 Isabelle Weidemann (born July 18, 1995) is a Canadian speed skater.
 She is a multiple Olympic medallist, winning gold in the team pursuit, silver in the 5,000 metre, and bronze in the 3,000 metre at the 2022 Winter Olympics.
-She is the third Canadian ever to have won more than two medals at a single Winter Olympic Games following Cindy Klassen and Gaétan Boucher.
+She is the third Canadian long track speedskater ever to have won more than two medals at a single Winter Olympic Games following Cindy Klassen and Gaétan Boucher.
+She also won a gold medal in the team pursuit at the 2026 Winter Olympics in Milan.
 Weidemann also previously won a silver and bronze medal at the 2021 and 2020 World Single Distance Championships in women's team pursuit.

 Career

 Weidemann's first competition for the Canadian national team was during the 2014 World Junior Speed Skating Championships.
 She began competing in her first full senior season during the 2015-16 World Cup competition.
 At the 2015 World Single Distance Speed Skating Championships she placed fifth in the 5,000 m, indicating the success she may have in the long-distance events in her career.
 Weidemann won her first World Cup medals when she won a pair of bronze medals as part of the team pursuit in the fall of the 2017-18 World Cup season.
 Weidemann was named to Canada's 2018 Olympic team where she finished seventh and sixth respectively in the 3,000 m and 5,000 m events in her first Olympic competition.

 Following the Olympics, during the 2018-19 World Cup season, she began to find individual success, finishing on the podium several times, including one gold medal.
 The following season, she finished second overall in the World Cup standings for long-distance events and had two gold medal wins.
 Weidemann also won a bronze medal as part of the team pursuit with Ivanie Blondin and Valérie Maltais at the 2020 World Single Distance Speed Skating Championships.
 The trio of Canadian speed skaters would continue success together the following season, winning both World Cup events and winning silver at the 2021 World Single Distance Speed Skating Championships taking place during a pandemic shortened season.